HughesNet Internet in North Carolina at a Glance

 What is the fastest HughesNet plan available in North Carolina?

-The fastest HughesNet plan available in North Carolina is the Fusion 200, which delivers download speeds up to 200 Mbps and upload speeds up to 25 Mbps for $174.99 per month.
+The fastest HughesNet plan available in North Carolina is the Fusion 200.
+Which delivers download speeds up to 200 Mbps and upload speeds up to 25 Mbps for $174.99 per month.
 This plan includes unlimited data and uses HughesNet's Fusion technology, which combines satellite and cellular connectivity to provide lower latency than standard satellite plans.
 It is HughesNet's premium tier and is suitable for households with multiple users and devices.

 Does HughesNet have data caps in North Carolina?

 Most HughesNet plans include monthly data allowances rather than hard caps.
-The Select 15GB plan includes 15 GB, the Select and Fusion 50 plans include 100 GB, and the Elite and Fusion 100 plans include 200 GB.
+The Select 15GB plan includes 15 GB, the Select and Fusion 50 plans include 100 GB.
+The Elite and Fusion 100 plans include 200 GB.
 When you exceed your data allowance, your speeds are reduced but service is not cut off.
 The Fusion 200 plan offers unlimited data with no throttling.
 Data usage resets at the beginning of each billing cycle.

 What is HughesNet's latency like in North Carolina?

 Standard HughesNet satellite plans have latency of approximately 600 milliseconds (0.6 seconds) due to the distance the signal must travel to the satellite and back.
 This is inherent to geostationary satellite technology and affects all satellite internet providers similarly.
-HughesNet's Fusion plans (Fusion 50, Fusion 100, and Fusion 200) significantly reduce latency by incorporating a cellular network component for time-sensitive data, making them a better choice for video conferencing, VoIP calls, and other real-time applications.
+HughesNet's Fusion plans (Fusion 50, Fusion 100.
+Fusion 200) significantly reduce latency by incorporating a cellular network component for time-sensitive data, making them a better choice for video conferencing, VoIP calls, and other real-time applications.

 Is HughesNet good for streaming in North Carolina?